azgs/EarthFissureViewer/README.md

 ==================
 ### Updates to Fissure feature

-Project the updated shape-file to WGS 84
+-Project the updated shape-file to WGS 84
-Convert to json using tool in Arc
+-Convert to json using tool in ArcTools
-Then convert the json feature to geojson at http://ogre.adc4gis.com/ Copy converted code to note pad and save as .json
-Add file back to data folder
+-Then convert the json feature to geojson at http://ogre.adc4gis.com/ -Copy converted code to note pad and save as .json -Add file back to data folder